nadeemabdulhamid/cs-trove/2016/Centipede-1/text.md

 ##Centipede!
 (Part 1)

+**Be sure to change your language level from BSL to BSL+List: in the lower left corner, click on "Beginner Student", then select "Choose Language", and then click on "BSL + List Abbreviations" in the window that pops up, and click "OK".**

 For this assignment, you will build a simplified version of Centipede with the following changes:

 -No mushrooms